 The tower has an unusual plinth at its base, which can be better seen from the field behind.
-The tower at nearby Aghaviller has the same sort of plinth.
-This may mean that the same master mason worked on both towers.
+The tower at nearby Aghaviller has the same sort of plinth, suggesting that the same master mason may have worked at both sites.

 The high cross out in the field is thought to date from the 9th century.
 It is badly worn but there are a couple of biblical scenes on it.
 It has a tenon joint on the top, which makes it likely it once had a capstone.

 When I visited, work was being carried out on the medieval church beside the tower so I wasn’t able to take a look.

 And there you have it really.
 It’s not one of the must-visit round tower sites out there but it’s worth a trip if you happen to be visiting the nearby Kells Priory